octopusnz/kentico-setup-macos/README.md

 If you do run into issues feel free to submit a pull request with any updates and include the OS version and CPU type you've tested it on.

 This uses a local copy of sqlpackage rather than trying to get it working in Docker.
-It seemed to work intermittently and probably needs more investigation to get working.

 The scripts will automatically install the following things as needed:

 1. sqlpackage from Microsoft into a sqlpackage/ folder in your project directory.